LAG-4/gaias-new/README.md

 6. *Join Events*: Participate in NGO-hosted events like fundraisers or webinars.

-### Contact

-For any questions or suggestions, feel free to reach out to the project maintainers:

-- Mritunjay Sharma
-- Harshvardhan Singh
-- Saksham Tyagi
-- Suhaib MN Khan

----

-*Gaia's Touch* - One touch closer to a better world! 🌍
+*Setu* - One touch closer to a better world! 🌍